 Customer feedback comes in three forms: direct, indirect, or inferred.
 The first thing you need to do is make a list of established feedback sources that fall into those categories.
 Later, expand the list by adding sources of feedback that you are not currently utilizing but would provide you with valuable customer insights.

-Step 2: Rank feedback sources based of volume and value
+2. Rank feedback sources based of volume and value

-Step 3: Pinpoint the most appropriate feedback sources for your company
+3. Pinpoint the most appropriate feedback sources for your company

 After you have a clear understanding of the available feedback sources, you should determine which of these sources are most relevant to your business.
 Unless you have unlimited resources, you are not going to be able to track every single feedback source known to man.
 Figure out which ones are most useful to your business and the people that make decisions for it.

-Step 4: Start with the highest-ranking feedback source
+Step 4.
+Start with the highest-ranking feedback source

 During this fourth step, you need to start optimizing.
 You should now know which sources to track.
 Therefore, you need to enter in execution mode.
 If your highest-ranking sources are already established within your company you need to make sure they are optimized.
 If your highest-ranking sources are not established, you should put in place processes that allow for feedback to be collected through those sources and find its way back to you.

 This final step is the fruition of your VoC strategy.
 You now have VoC data rolling in.
 It is your job to make it count.
 You should make sure you translate the data into a language that everybody understands and make it accessible to the right people.
 AI-driven tools and are your best chance to help you with this as they display data in a condensed and simple form.

 To ensure the continuity and success of a Voice of the Customer strategy you need to frequently revisit these steps.
 Your VoC strategy should reflect the challenges and opportunities your business is faced with.
 Therefore, it needs to develop and grow alongside your organization.
 Working your way through these steps, whenever necessary, will enable you to turn VoC insights into a competitive advantage that shapes the customer experience.